 As Historians we will be discussing how we change over time, we will also be discussing our immediate past: what we have been doing during our holiday and at the weekend.

 As Creative Technicians we will be exploring colours and colour mixing as we create our own rainbows.
 We will also explore symmetry as we use mirrors to reflect one side of our butterfly.
 We will be self-selecting in our workshop area to make our own drawings and creations.

-As Linguists we will be continuing work on greetings, numbers and colours in Spanish.
+As Linguists we will be continuing work on greetings, numbers and colours.
 The children will be introduced to family names and shapes.